-To enhance Chevrolet/Geo's strong commitment to customer satisfaction, Chevrolet/Geo is excited to announce the establishment of the Chevrolet/Geo Roadside Assistance Center.
-As the owner of a 1993 Chevrolet/Geo, membership in Roadside Assistance is free.
+To enhance Chevrolet/Geo's strong commitment to customer satisfaction, Chevrolet/Geo is excited to provide the services of the Chevrolet/Geo Roadside Assistance Center.

 Roadside Assistance is available 24 hours a day, 365 days a year, by calling 1-800-CHEV USA (1-800-243-8872).
 This toll-free number will provide you over-the-phone roadside assistance with minor mechanical problems.
 If your problem cannot be resolved over the phone, our advisors have access to a nationwide network of dealer recommended service providers.
 The following services are available: